-7.2 Skeletal effects, including fluorosis
+6.2 Skeletal effects, including fluorosis

 Skeletal fluorosis is a serious medical condition, and can lead to significant bone degradation and neurological manifestations.
-Some submissions were concerned about adverse skeletal effects from fluoride.
-Skeletal fluorosis is, however, an extremely rare condition even with excessive fluoride intake.
+This condition is, however, extremely rare even with excessive fluoride intake.
 Only five cases have been diagnosed in the U.S. over the last 45 years.
 It is more common in India and Pakistan where natural fluoride levels in water may be as high as 18 mg/L. The rarity of skeletal fluorosis is due primarily to the need for continued chronic exposure to very high fluoride intakes (in the order of about 10 mg/day for >10 years to produce mild forms of skeletal fluorosis).
 The Australian Drinking water Guidelines says levels above 4 mg/L can cause skeletal fluorosis (NHMRC and NRMMC, 2004), but the maximum set in the Guidelines was 1.5 mg/L.